MicroStrategy/rest-api-docs/docs/common-workflows/manage-attribute-relationships/retrieve-an-attributes-relationships-within-a-changeset.md

 ---
-title: Workflow Sample - Retrieve an Attribute's Relationships within a Changeset
+title: Workflow sample - Retrieve an attribute's relationships within a changeset
-sidebar_label: Retrieve an Attribute's Relationships within a Changeset
+sidebar_label: Retrieve an attribute's relationships within a changeset
 description: This workflow sample demonstrates how to retrieve an attribute's relationships within a changeset.
 ---